top of page

 Morgan Toney

-JUNO-nominated Mi'kmaq fiddler and singer Morgan Toney fuses Cape Breton fiddle fire with traditional Mi'kmaq songs — some dating back 500 years.
+2026 JUNO winner Mi'kmaq fiddler and singer Morgan Toney fuses Cape Breton fiddle fire with traditional Mi'kmaq songs — some dating back 500 years.
 He calls the sound Mi'kmaltic, and you have to hear it live to believe it

 Time & Location